cdapio/cdap/cdap-docs/included-applications/source/etl/creating.rst

 An ETL Real-Time Application expects an instance property that will create *N* instances of the worker that run concurrently.
 In Standalone CDAP mode, this is implemented as multiple threads; in Distributed CDAP mode, it will create different YARN containers.
-The number of worker instances of a real-time application cannot be changed during runtime.
+The number of worker instances of a real-time application should not (in general) be changed during runtime.
+If the number of instances needs to be changed, the worker must be stopped, then the application configuration must be updated to the new number of instances.

 The ``instances`` property value needs to be greater than 0.
 Note that the ``instance`` property replaces the ``schedule`` property of an ETL Batch Application.